Shell Cordovan. A classic and timeless menswear staple.

 Allen Edmonds Cordovan Highlights

-Cost: $725 (and lower on sale)
+- Cost: $725 (and lower on sale)

-Crafting shoes in Port Washington, Wisconsin since 1922.
+Crafting shoes in Port Washington, Wisconsin, since 1922.
 Although Allen Edmonds does not necessarily focus on boots, they currently offer 3 different boot styles in Shell Cordovan (Captoe, Plaintoe, Wingtip).

 What’s notable is the offering of “Chili” Shell Cordovan.
-Allen Edmonds Shell Cordovan boots run for $725, however they often go on sale making them the most affordable option.
+Allen Edmonds Shell Cordovan boots run for $725.
+However, they often go on sale, making them the most affordable option.

-Who should buy Allen Edmonds Cordovan
+Who should buy Allen Edmonds shell cordovan

 - Anyone who wants to spend the least amount possible on Shell Cordovan Boots